BoomDAO/world-protocol/README.md

   <a href="logo" target="_blank" rel="noreferrer"><img src="https://github.com/BoomDAO/game-launcher/assets/29381374/875537bb-f9d4-4594-84e0-a7375ce46213" alt="my banner"></a>
 </p>

-## WORLD ENGINE
+## WORLD ENGINE PROTOCOL

-A comprehensive, fully on-chain **World Engine** that provides a universal game-centric database, modular game logic, composable data standards, and customizable access control for interactions across game worlds.
-All worlds built with the World Engine are interoperable from Day 1.
+A comprehensive, fully on-chain **game server protocol** that provides a universal game-centric database, modular game logic, composable data standards, and customizable access control for interactions across game worlds.
+All worlds built with the World Engine Protocol are interoperable from Day 1.
 It's further enriched with functionalities for NFT/ICP/ICRC payments, staking, minting, and burning.

 The World Engine has 3 separate services: